What is this animation quality guide about?

 Yeah, the high-quality animation is not that hard to spot, you may say!
 If you think animations by Walt Disney or DreamWorks are amazing, you are right!
 However, let’s be real.
-Those Incredibles are millions of dollar investment.
+Those Incredibles are millions of dollar investments.
 Hence you could hardly reach such quality without an enormous budget.
-But we do not need “Cartoon Network” standard to create beautiful and yet effective educational animations.
-The main propose of animated learning video is to deliver the knowledge in a clear and engaging way.
+But we do not need the “Cartoon Network” standard to create beautiful and yet effective educational animations.
+The main purpose of an animated learning video is to deliver the knowledge in a clear and engaging way.
 Sparkles or unicorns may come as unnecessary (unless you are building an online course on Defense Against the Dark Arts for Hogwarts).

 Then if the standard is not “Cartoon Network”, then how can we identify a good 2D animation?

 In this article, we would guide you through:

 - 4 common types of 2D animation in the eLearning industry

 - How to tell the quality of different animations